tejastank/rssi-filtering-kalman/readme.md

+#Tejas Tank

+For RSSI with differnt data I found ""Kalman filter"" gives most smooth filter compare to other filter.

 # Filtering strategies for RSSI signal prediction

 Implementation of all filtering strategies described in [1] to filter a noisy RSSI signal.